t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/09_gpt.md

 import seaborn as sns
 ```

-Later on, we will use a small dataset of sentence pairs.
+Later on we will use a small dataset of sentence pairs.
 Let's load them now.

 ```{code-cell}
 pairs = pd.read_parquet("data/datasets/exclamations.parquet")